collins-anaba/color-couture/README.md

 Styling was completed with CSS SASS

 There is a login page that has two sections.
 One for the customer and the other for the administrator.
 This was accomplished with Redux.
+Once users created their username & password, Bcrypt.JS was used to encrypt their password.

 The backend was set up using Node.Js.
 Express-session was incorporated in http requests.